Aalok48/MySQL/README.md

 # right join
 return all the records from the right table and matched record from the left table select column(s) from tableA(left table) right join tableB(right table) on tableA.column_name = tableB.column_name

+# self join
+a type of inner join where the table is joined with itself select column(s) from table_name as a join table_name as b on a.col_name = b.col_name;

+# union
+it is used to combine the result of two select items result is unique means no dublicate values but to get dublicate values too use union all to use it:
+    1. every select should have same number of columns
+    2. every column should have same datatype
+    3 columns in every select should be in same order

+select column(s) from tableA
+union
+select columns(s) from tableB